 This Lu An Gua Pian green tea has large and very neat green leaves with an emerald tint in appearance.
 It produces a bright light green liquor with a fresh vegetal aroma.
 The flavour has a refreshing vegetal and creamy profile with light grassy notes of spinach.
-The finish has sweet herbaceous notes that have a slight tangy mineral hint.
+The finish has sweet herbaceous notes that have a slight tangy, peppery and mineral hint.
 Overall this is a green tea with a classic profile yet a very refined flavour.

 This tea is best brewed at 80c for 2-3 minutes in multiple infusions, gradually increasing the steeping time.